 Mainstream wired LAN products have shifted to gigabit, and some to one hundred gigabit, per second speeds.
 The trend for a purely wireless campus drives the need for wired equivalent multi-gigabit per second wireless solutions.

 As wireless network density grows, there exists an increasing need for additional capacity and reduced cell sizes.
 Cisco’s market forecast predicts that Internet traffic will reach zettabytes by the end of 2016.
 By 2017 traffic of end stations that connect over wireless links will reach 51% of the total internet traffic.
 New uses such as video streaming, simultaneous transmission of multiple high rate video streams, on-line gaming, and cloud access will drive the need for improving system level performance and user experience in the home, enterprise, and outdoor environments.
-Wide bandwidth channels available in and around the 60 GHz frequency band can be used to support such high throughput usages.
+Wide bandwidth channels available in license-exempt frequency bands above 45 GHz can be used to support such high throughput usages.

 Corporate computing is shifting to a centralized processing model with lower cost “thin” clients that act as “semi-dumb terminals”.
 With a motivation to reduce Capital and Operational Expenditures, this new model changes the nature of network traffic and drives much higher KVM (Keyboard, Video, Mouse) content, which in turn drives increases in bandwidth and reduction in latencies.